-So now I can solve 2x2+3x-1 as a Quadratic Equation and I will know all the roots.
+So now we can solve 2x2+3x−1 as a Quadratic Equation and we will know all the roots.

-That last example showed you how useful it is to find just one root.
-Just as I promised:
+That last example showed how useful it is to find just one root.
+Remember:

-If you find just one root, you can then reduce the polynomial by one degree, and this may be enough to solve the whole polynomial.
+If we find one root, we can then reduce the polynomial by one degree and this may be enough to solve the whole polynomial.

 How Far Left or Right

-When trying to find roots, how far left and right of zero should you go?
+When trying to find roots, how far left and right of zero should we go?